Restrepo (film)

-Synopsis
+Plot

 After some footage of four inebriated soldiers shot by PFC Juan Sebastián Restrepo a week before deployment, text is displayed that reads: "In May 2007, the men of Second Platoon, Battle Company began a 15 month deployment in the Korengal Valley of eastern Afghanistan.
 It was considered one of the most dangerous postings in the U.S. Military."
 The Korengal flows north to the Pech, which then flows east to the Kunar River Valley on Afghanistan's porous border with Pakistan.
 American soldiers and supplies were ferried into the remote Combat Outpost (COP) Korengal by Chinook helicopters.
 As an example of the ever-present dangers faced by the soldiers in the area, the first scene in the film that takes place in Afghanistan depicts a fire-fight after a military Hummer is disabled on a narrow mountain road by an IED.

 The remainder of the film chronicles the lives of the men of Second Platoon from a few months after their arrival in the Korengal Valley to the time of their return home.
-Early in their deployment, PFC Vimoto was killed in action, and the unit lost PFC Restrepo, their medic, shortly after.
+Early in their deployment, Pfc.
+Timothy R. Vimoto, 19, was killed in action, and the unit lost PFC Restrepo, their medic, shortly after.
 When Capt.
-Dan Kearney decided to construct an advanced outpost, the men chose to call it "OP Restrepo", which is where most of the film takes place.
+Dan Kearney decided to construct an advanced outpost, the men chose to call it "OP Restrepo" in honor of their fallen comrade Juan Restrepo who so many have come to build a strong relationship with, which is where most of the film takes place.
 At Restrepo, the men came under fire almost daily, and often multiple times in a single day, from shifting enemy positions in the surrounding landscape.